-Students who do not apply for and are approved for a leave of absence and have been absent for 3-5 consecutive semesters do not need to reapply for admission to the seminary, however they will be subject to the current catalog at the time of their return.
+Students who did not apply and are not approved for a leave of absence but have been absent for 3-5 consecutive semesters do not need to reapply for admission to the seminary.
+However, they will be subject to the current catalog at the time of their return.

-- Absent: 6+ semesters without approved leave of absence = Readmission required and subject to latest catalog program requirements - Absent: 3-5 semesters without approved leave of absence = No readmission required but subject to latest catalog program requirements - Absent: 3-6 semesters with approved leave of absence = No readmission required and subject to original catalog program requirements
+- Absent: 6+ semesters without approved leave of absence = Readmission required and subject to latest catalog program requirements - ❖ Absent: 3-5 semesters without approved leave of absence = No readmission required but subject to latest catalog program requirements - Absent: 3-6 semesters with approved leave of absence = No readmission required and subject to original catalog program requirements